 Can you freeze guacamole?

-No, it does not freeze well.
-Because everything is raw and uncooked, the texture gets really weird and unappetizing.
+No, guacamole does not freeze well.
+Because everything is raw and uncooked, the texture becomes unappetizing after thawing.

 Can guacamole be reheated?